 In this guide, you will learn how to make a tincture and learn more about the potential benefits of tetrahydrocannabinolic acid.

 - High-proof alcohol: You need high-proof, grain alcohol.
 You want at least 150 proof, but ideally 190 or 200 proof.
 Lower proof alcohols, like vodka, are not ideal.
-Be sure to check out my guide for where you can order high-proof grain alcohol online and have it shipped to your door, or learn more about what to ask for when visiting your local liquor store.
+Be sure to check out my guide for where you can order high-proof grain alcohol and have it shipped to your door, or learn more about what to ask for when visiting your local liquor store.

 Note: a complete list of ingredients with amounts and printable instructions is located in the recipe card below.